uangkuid/Uangku-BE/docs/erd.md

 | updated_at | timestamp |       | Timestamp when the user was last updated                                                    |

 ### User Keys Table
+Table to store user keys.
+This table contains the user's public and private keys, which are used for encryption and decryption of sensitive data.
+The private key is encrypted using AES-CBC-256 with a key derived from the user's secret key and password.

 | Field       | Type    | Index | Description                                                                                                        |
 |-------------|---------|-------|--------------------------------------------------------------------------------------------------------------------|